Thegg53/ssh-to-the-basement/readme.md

 ## Prerequisites

-This script requires Wake-on-LAN and FreeRDP tools to be installed on your system.
+This script requires Wake-on-LAN and an RDP client.

+- Linux: FreeRDP (xfreerdp)
+- macOS: Microsoft Remote Desktop (from the App Store)

 ## Installation Instructions